rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 The way the MQTT plug-in handles internal objects and external devices can be confusing.
 In fact, from an MQTT perspective, both internal objects and external devices are handled the same.
 They are both controlled by command (cmnd) topics and report status via status (stat) topics.

 Internal devices are "embedded" in HomeVision.
-So, from the MQTT perspective, you control them (via MQTT) with an incoming cmnd message, and they will report their status via an outgoing stat message.
+So, from the MQTT perspective, they are controlled (via MQTT) with an incoming cmnd message, and they will report their status via an outgoing stat message.
 But that's exactly the same as an external device: control them (via MQTT) with a cmnd message, and they will report their status via a stat message.

 <i>A cmnd message is used to control an internal object or external device; a stat message is used to track an internal object's or external device's state.</i>

 A confusing part is that the <i>FLOW</i> of cmnd/stat messages with respect to the MQTT plug-in is reversed for the two types, simply because of where they reside in the architecture of the system.

-Another confusing part is that for external devices, you want Homevision to potentially do something when it reports its status.
+Another confusing part is that for external devices, it may be desirable for Homevision to do something when it reports its status.
 Hence the plug-in responds to stat status topics.
 This looks a lot like it is doing a cmnd type of work, but in fact it is no different from any other home automation system.
 It is just "responding" to the external device's change in status.

-For example, suppose you have an external light switch (like a Tasmotized Sonoff wall switch), and you use both HomeVision and Home Assistant.
+For example, suppose there is an external light switch (like a Tasmotized Sonoff wall switch), and  both HomeVision and Home Assistant.
 When that switch is turned on, it reports that fact with a stat message, and both systems may respond: HomeVision may take an action, like running a macro, and Home Assistant may show the light is on in the GUI, or even run an automation.

 <p align="center">
 <img alt="HV-MQTT" src="HV-MQTT.gif">